facioquo/stock-indicators-python/docs/_indicators/SuperTrend.md

 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `None` SuperTrend values since there's not enough data to calculate.

-> :hourglass: **Convergence warning**: the line segment before the first reversal and the first `N+100` periods are unreliable due to an initial guess of trend direction and precision convergence for the underlying ATR values.
+> &#9886; **Convergence warning**: the line segment before the first reversal and the first `N+100` periods are unreliable due to an initial guess of trend direction and precision convergence for the underlying ATR values.

 ### SuperTrendResult